-I guess the photographers I really dig are the ones that have an affinity for capturing light and life and representing them realistically.
-Light has a tendency to do amazing things but those moments can be rare.
+I guess the photographers I really dig are the ones that have an affinity for capturing light and life and representing them realistically. .
 Life’s the same; little moments will present themselves that can be funny, profound, emotive.
 So the photographers I really love are the ones that can see those things, whether it be light or life, and be in the right place to capture them.
 Documentary photographers such as Andrew Quilty, James Brickwood, David Maurice Smith and Garry Trinh are forever capturing moments.
 Ray Collins and Trent Mitchell really see light and water.
 All those guys create pictures with depth.
 They take a bit of time to digest.
 My friend Carl La Maitre who shapes surfboards is making captivating pictures because he’s into the world.
 It’s cool!

 Which song or album most accurately matches the essence of your photography?

 I have to say I’m a bit hopeless with music.
 I don’t really get into it that much so I really only listen to what’s on the radio or what other people have on.
 I’ve always liked live music so Paul Simon’s Concert In The Park is my go to album.
 I guess I love the experience that live music recordings bring, plus Paul Simon is a great story teller.

 Beyond photography, what are your other passions?